gabriellemalate/MoodMemory/README.md

 - I want to log if my medications are effective and how it affects my mood.
 (Medication Log)
 - I want to log my mood with consisent necessary information.
 (Required Add Inputs)
 - I want to have the options to extend my logs on days I have more time and energy.
 (Extended AddMood Prompts)
-- I want the ability look at my moods and easily assess patterns. ('"Emoji-Emotion Display" Choices' Array)
+- I want the ability look at my moods and easily assess patterns.
+(Mood Maps)
+- I want an easy, succinct way to explain how I feel. ('"Emoji-Emotion Display" Choices' Array)
 - I want a place where I can peruse through all of my past moods.
-(Library of Moods)
+(Mood Logs Tab)
 - I want clarity on what events cause certain moods for me.
-(Significant/Impactful Event Input)
+(Impactful Event Input and Trigger Input)
 - I want to factor in my menstruation cycle into my mood tracking  (Menses Input)
+- I want the ability to look back through years of my logs and see patterns (Scrollable Mood Maps feature)
-- I want to store new and old memories that are becoming fleeting.
+- *display only for this submission* I want to store new and old memories that are becoming fleeting.
 (Memory Add)
-- I want to be able to toggle the sorting of my memories by date logged and the date of the memories themselves (Memory Sort)
-- I want the ability to scroll through all the memories I've logged (Memories Library)
+- *nice to have* I want the ability to scroll through all the memories I've logged (Memories Library)

 ## Implementation